smartstore/SmartStoreNET/README.md

 ### Technology & Design

-* State of the art architecture thanks to ASP.NET 4.5, ASP.NET MVC 5, Entity Framework 6 and Domain Driven Design
+* State of the art architecture thanks to `ASP.NET 4.5`, `ASP.NET MVC 5`, `Entity Framework 6` and Domain Driven Design
 * Easy to extend and extremely flexible thanks to modular design
 * (NEW) A powerful theming engine lets you create themes & skins with minimum effort thanks to theme inheritance
-* Consistent and sophisticated use of modern components such as jQuery, Twitter Bootstrap, LESS & more in the frontend and backend.
+* Consistent and sophisticated use of modern components such as `jQuery`, `Twitter Bootstrap`, `LESS` & more in the frontend and backend.
 * Easy shop management thanks to modern and clean UI
 * Out of the box shop design on the highest level
 * Revolutionary Shopbar for the best shopping experience